Credit Interest on Appeals

 • debit interest and charges, and/or

-• experience rating surcharge/rebate adjustments, or premium or premium rate adjustments.
+• experience rating surcharge/rebate adjustments or premium rate adjustments.

 The disputed premium could be either for an amount due for a past period, or a premium amount that becomes due while the issue is under appeal.